LikeLion-at-CAU-14th/Seohyun-Ahn/README.md

 majoring in Early Childhood Education at Chung-Ang University (Class of 2024) 👶🎓

-double major in Nano Technology (School of Integrative Engineering) 🔬🎓

 Chung-Ang University LikeLion 14th 🦁

 from Suwon, South Korea 📍